astronomer/docs/astro/create-cluster.md

 - `ap-east-1` - Asia Pacific (Hong Kong)
 - `me-south-1` - Middle East (Bahrain)

-To create a cluster in one of these regions, complete the following additional setup in your AWS account:
+To create a cluster in one of these regions, complete the following additional set up in your AWS account:

 1. In the AWS IAM console, update the `astronomer-remote-management` trust relationship to include permissions for enabling and disabling your desired region as described in the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_aws-enable-disable-regions.html):